C4illin/ConnectWords/README.md

 An interactive word connection game made with cola.js, d3.js and websockets.

 Features:

-* Choose words and colors
+- Choose words and colors
-* Choose connection names and colors
+- Choose connection names and colors
-* Supports multiple hosts and clients
+- Supports multiple hosts and clients
-* Tested with 100+ clients
+- Tested with 100+ clients
+- All responses are cached in memory for 24 hours

 ## How to play